Linesearch-free adaptive Bregman proximal gradient for convex minimization under local relative smoothness: Introduction

 \paragraph{Adaptive methods in the Euclidean setting} \emph{Backtracking linesearch} is a well-established practice to achieve this; linesearch refers to a trial-and-error procedure that iteratively adjusts the stepsize until a prescribed condition, typically a descent on the cost, is verified.
 These techniques can significantly accelerate convergence by selecting more effective stepsizes, but they incur higher per-iteration costs due to repeated evaluations, until the needed condition is met, thereby leading to slower individual iterations.
-In response to this, \cite{malitsky2020adaptive} introduced an adaptive stepsize selection strategy for the gradient method based on local estimates of Lipschitz moduli that can be derived from available data.
-Initially limited to smooth minimization, the approach was refined and extended in \cite{latafat2024adaptive} to accommodate nonsmooth proximable terms, and later further refined in several other flavors \cite{malitsky2024adaptive,latafat2024convergence,zhou2025adabb,ou2024safeguarding}.
-Among these developments, \cite{oikonomidis2024adaptive} showed that this class of adaptive methods extends to the local H\"olderian setting, while \cite{li2025simple,suh2025adaptive} proposed accelerated variants \`a la Nesterov \cite{nesterov1983method}.
+In response to this, in a pioneering contribution, \cite{malitsky2020adaptive} introduced an adaptive stepsize selection strategy for the gradient method based on local estimates of Lipschitz moduli that can be derived from available data.
+This work sparked considerable interest in adaptive first-order methods and inspired a broad line of research, such as the proximal extension of \cite{latafat2024adaptive}, later further refined in several other flavors \cite{malitsky2024adaptive,latafat2024convergence,zhou2025adabb,ou2024safeguarding}.
+Among these developments, \cite{oikonomidis2024adaptive} showed that this class of adaptive methods extends to the local H\"olderian setting, thereby identifying an additional layer of adaptivity to unknown (local) H\"older exponents, while \cite{li2025simple,suh2025adaptive} proposed accelerated variants \`a la Nesterov \cite{nesterov1983method}.
+Interesting developments have also emerged in the stochastic setting \cite{aujol2025stochastic,ji2026stochastic}, as well as in the nonconvex regime \cite{yagishita2025simple}.
+Extensions beyond proximal gradient-type methods have likewise begun to emerge; see, e.g., \cite{jang2026alia} for Douglas-Rachford splitting and ADMM.